ashuvssut/react-native-0.70.0-starter/README.md

    - react-native-redash: 18.0.0

 ### Known Problems
+- Right now this starter template is only tested for android. **This starter template is not tested for iOS.
+It will need additional configurations**
 - This Project can not use React Native's new Architecture with Fabric rendrer because Reanimated v2 does not support the new architecure.

 - The new reanimated v3 will support the new Architecture (Currently only RC version is available.
 I will wait for its Stable release).
 The RC version did not work out as it had a few Build errors (I tested with Reanimated v3.0.0-rc.2).
 To learn how to install Reanimated v3 [follow this link](https://blog.swmansion.com/announcing-reanimated-3-16167428c5f7)